Kristian Popovic: Perth Glory

 On 18 April 2019, at 17 years of age, Kristian Popovic made his first appearance for Perth Glory coming on as a substitute for Jake Brimmer.
 On 19 October 2019, Popovic scored his first professional goal, coming against Western United in a 1–1 draw.

 Career statistics

 Personal life

-Popovic is the son of former Crystal Palace and Socceroos player Tony Popovic, and the older brother of Perth Glory player Gabriel Popovic.
+Popovic is the son of former Crystal Palace and Socceroos player, and current Socceroos coach, Tony Popovic, and the older brother of Perth Glory player Gabriel Popovic.